GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The business of software building isn't really high-tech at all.
-It's most of all a business of talking to each other and writing things down.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *Tom DeMarco*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts